Fred-QS/Perf-Reporter/README.md

 <hr>
 <h3>Usage</h3>

-In the file where the process start :
+In the file where the process works:
 ```php
 // ...
 use Smile\Perfreporter\Performers\PerformancesLogger;